jessepav/lacygoill-wiki-backup/vim/autocmd.md

    - you need to come up with yet another variable name (in the previous example `s:partial`), and it needs to be unique in the current script

-## Each of these solutions requires the creation of an extra variable/function.
+## Most of these solutions require the creation of an extra variable/function.
 ### So what is their benefit over simply moving the variable from the function scope to the script scope?

-These solutions scale better when you need to access several variables.
+They scale better when you need to access several variables.

 Example: